RanaMostafaAbdElMohsen/Crime_Boston_Big_Data/README.md

 14- Remove NULL data, Fill columns that doesn't have value

+15- For each year for each offence code get crime rate

+16- For each year for each month get crime rate

 #### Accomplished Tasks
 1- get safe district (District That has minimum Number of crimes)